nygeog/nyc_property_sales/README.md

-# NYC Annualized Sales data BBL for Condos, Base and Billing
+# NYC Property Sales data BBL for Condos, Base and Billing

 **BBL** - Borough, Block and Lot, basically a Tax Parcel ID for New York City.